 - Heat oil in a saucepan on medium heat

 - Whisk in flour to form a roux.
-Cook for one minute. whisk in chili powder and cumin, cooking for one more minute.
+Cook for one minute. whisk in chilli powder and cumin, cooking for one more minute.

 - Add tomato sauce, stirring constantly until smooth.
 Stir in lime juice, and remove from heat.